AdaCore/why3/CONTRIBUTING.md

 Welcome, contributor, to the Why3 verification platform!

-If you wish to contribute, open an issue or otherwise interact with our [Gitlab](https://gitlab.inria.fr/why3/why3), you will need to have an INRIA account.
+If you wish to contribute, open an issue or otherwise interact with our [Gitlab](https://gitlab.inria.fr/why3/why3), you will need to have an Inria account.
-External users can file bug reports using our [mailing list](mailto:why3-club@lists.gforge.inria.fr).
-We're sorry for the inconvenience.
+External users can file bug reports using our [mailing list](mailto:why3-club@groupes.renater.fr).
+We are sorry for the inconvenience.

 # Building